Dixa Alternatives 2026

 • Your support operation requires native voice calling with IVR, call recording, voicemail, and callback scheduling

-• You need contact-center routing — skill-based assignment, queue dashboards, Flow Builder with external data routing
+• You need queue-less routing — skill-based assignment, the Automation Builder with external data routing

-• You want workforce management and quality assurance tools from the Calabrio acquisition
+• You need Calabrio workforce management and quality assurance tools integrated with your service platform

 • You need native Shopify and Magento integrations with order data embedded in the agent workspace